brianshumate/vaultron/README.md

 consul_oss_server_3  172.17.0.4:8301  alive   server  0.7.5  2         arus
 ```

-Note, that you'll of course want to make sure your macOS binary version for
+Note that you'll want to ensure that your macOS binary version for Consul or
-Consul or Vault matches the one installed into the Docker containers.
+Vault matches the one installed into the Docker containers.

 ### Access Control Lists and Transport Layer Security